tobek/laminae/notes.md

 # Writing Style

+- karedian: "unusual density, expressiveness, complexity, and precision"
+- Few to no made-up words
+    - instead the original meaning is simply translated
+    - "because every word contains its etymology, many words which others might simply transliterate i have attempted to select a word that captures its meaning. where this is not possible, i have chosen the closest word and added a note"
+- don't forget to include undecipherable terms
 - are they notes or is it a manuscript? i think incomplete manuscript. include this in translators notes, and then i get to leave stuff as notes!
     + in-universe notes should be marked with indic script bullets
 - Switch from florid to very sparse and blunt on occasion.